simazhi/sinologica/content/post/2021-02-26-et-in-arcadia-ego/index.md

 ---

-I'm writing this post from my compulsroy quarantine hotel in Hong Kong, where I started my postdoctoral fellowship this month.
+I'm writing this post from my compulsory quarantine hotel in Hong Kong, where I started my postdoctoral fellowship this month.
 However, by being secluded from the outside--I literally cannot open the window and take a breath of fresh air, luckily the air conditioning system is working optimally--has made me realize how much I have missed just being in Belgium at home during my PhD in Taiwan.
 Here are some moments that have stood out for me.

 # Meeting friends